Chakstudio/css-chaks/README.md

 a CSS helper library(Dress.css[^2]) for creating responsive UI's [DEMO](https://github.com/Chakstudio/css-libs/tree/main/demo)
-## [^1]Tiny Grid
+## Tiny Grid
-To used it you have to include the following file in your html head:
+[^1]To used it you have to include the following file in your html head:
 ```bash
     ./src/tinygrid-min.css
 ```